ardittristan/VTTStreamUtils/docs/example.md

 * The `path` property is the path to the variable you want to show, you can get this path by opening the console (f12), typing `game.actors` and then opening any actor and it's value.
 The properties you open from here on are what you use in the `path` property separated by dots.
 * The `name` property is used to set the class of the number in html to be used for css selection.
 * `icon` and `iconColor` add an icon to the value and set the icon's color.
+* `fallback` will show when the supplied path points to an undefined value.

 #### Example List